20-Point Website Self-Review for Wedding Businesses

 Think: simple, elegant, professional.
 The best home page designs “don’t make me think.”
 You may think the design is intuitive, but will an engaged couple visiting your website think so?
 Does your home page leave the appropriate first impression?
 Does your home page immediately answer the question: “What’s in it for me?” and communicate a unique value proposition (UVP)?

 Do the graphics you use on your home page, and throughout your website, communicate the right message?
 Are you using stock photography or your own pictures?
 Are they crisp, clean images, not blurry or pixelated?

 Phone Number & Text Messaging

 Can I find your phone number easily?
-It should be at the top and bottom of each of your web pages and used in your page content.
+It should be at the top and bottom of all of your web pages, in addition to being used in your page content.
 You might also want to give couples the option of sending you a text message.

-Do you use a CTA throughout your website?
+Do you use a call-to-action throughout your website?
 Use text, buttons, and maybe even pop-up boxes on some or all of your pages.
 Yes, people hate pop-up boxes, but they work!

 Marketing Copy (UVP, WIIFM, CTA)